ckeditor/ckeditor5/docs/updating/update-to-41.md

     </tbody>
 </table>

+#### Changes to list merging

+With the old list plugin it was possible to create the same list type with different properties, and these lists did not merge.
+This functionality is still available in the `LegacyList`.

+The current `List` plugin merges such lists.
+This can be handled by using the {@link features/lists-editing#merging-adjacent-lists `AdjacentListsSupport` plugin}.
+However, it only works for pasted contents or on data load by design.
+It does not support UI operations, which is a change from the previous behavior.

+We want to use this opportunity and ask our users for feedback [in this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/14478).
+If you use this kind of lists, feel free to share your opinion of suggestions on the current implementation.

 ### Icon paths changed

 Among other changes, some icons were moved around the project.
 Check these changes if you use custom UI elements that call these icons.